The River War: Background

 Churchill returned to England to complete his leave, before returning to India for three months and finally resigning from the army.
 As a direct result of Churchill's writings, a rule was introduced prohibiting serving officers from also acting as war correspondents.
 This was one factor contributing to his leaving the army, since his earnings from writing were some five times greater than his army pay during his three years of army service.

-In India Churchill visited the Viceroy, Lord Curzon, who had himself written a history of "Persia and the Persian Question" eight years before.
+In India Churchill visited the viceroy, Lord Curzon, who had himself written a history of "Persia and the Persian Question" eight years before.
 He read everything he could find containing background information about the Sudan.
 On the way home he stopped for two weeks in Egypt to visit Lord Cromer, then in charge of the Egyptian government, who read through the text and made suggestions and corrections, in particular playing down the popular impression of General Gordon, murdered by the Mahdi's forces fourteen years before, as a hero.
 While in Cairo he spoke to Slatin Pasha, author of a work about the Sudan, Sir Reginald Wingate, Director of Intelligence on Kitchener's staff, Edouard Girouard, responsible for building railways through Egypt which allowed the British advance, and others who had played some part.
 Sailing home across the Mediterranean, Churchill had as a fellow passenger George Warrington Steevens, who was also a war correspondent, working for the Daily Telegraph.
 They had met on a couple of previous occasions, and Churchill prevailed upon him also to read the manuscript.
 His suggestion was to reduce the degree of philosophising that, despite the accuracy of Churchill's commentary, might bore the reader.

 Content

 In vivid style the book describes the background to the war, the relationship of the Upper Nile to Egypt, the murder of General Charles George Gordon in the siege at Khartoum, the political reaction in England, and Kitchener's elaborate preparations for the war.
-While in the Sudan, Churchill participated in the Battle of Omdurman.
+While in the Sudan, Churchill fought in the Battle of Omdurman.
 Churchill comments at length on the mechanisation of war with use of the telegraph, railroad, and a new generation of weaponry.